 Commitment to remain as TCU faculty for two years after completing the graduate credits

-Do not hesitate to contact Crystal LoudHawk-Hedgepeth, Research Associate, at 303-430-5336 or cloudhawk-hedgepeth@collegefund.org, for further information.
+Do not hesitate to contact Crystal LoudHawk-Hedgepeth, Research Associate, at 303-430-5336 or chedgepeth@collegefund.org, for further information.

-Application Deadline: Applications for the Graduate Hours fellowship must be completely uploaded by Friday, June 15, 2018 11:59 pm MST.
+Application Deadline: Applications for the Graduate Hours fellowship must be completely uploaded by , May 3, 2019 11:59 pm MST.